lightning/bolts/07-routing-gossip.md

   - MUST set `fee_proportional_millionths` to the amount (in millionths of a satoshi) it will charge per transferred satoshi.
   - SHOULD NOT create redundant `channel_update`s
+  - SHOULD set `splicing` in all `channel_update` once splicing has been negotiated for a channel.

 The receiving node:
   - if the `short_channel_id` does NOT match a previous `channel_announcement`,